 Aside from that complication, Reynolds posits that problem solving via time travel would make any solution a moving target—the “present” of 2080 is in flux as our team of time travelers continually redefines its goals.
 There’s also a ticking clock element in play: the race to collect the seeds in the past runs parallel to a “present” in which Valentina fights to maintain her connection to Tatiana and figure out who’s working to sabotage the experiment and why.

 The time travel action would, by itself, make for a fun and engaging story.
 Reynolds does one better by grounding Permafrost in the lives and experiences of Valentina and Tatiana, two women with similar names who would be very different even if they didn’t come from very different times.
 The work of Valentina, and that of her mother before her, is incredibly consequential, while Tatiana is chosen precisely because her life can be hijacked without any real consequences to history.
 Because of their connection, we’re privy to their developing relationship and burgeoning sense of trust—to the flowering of a bond between two women that becomes, quite literally, humanity’s only hope.

-The post Pirate Action, Family Drama, and Ancient Tech Collide in Shadow Captain appeared first on The B&N Sci-Fi and Fantasy Blog.
+The post Permafrost Is a Clever, Character-Based Time Travel Thriller appeared first on The B&N Sci-Fi and Fantasy Blog.